[Asago City, Hyogo Prefecture] How to climb the ruins of Takeda Castle, the "Machu Picchu of Japan"

 What is Asago City?

 Asago City is located in the northern part of Hyogo Prefecture.
-The area is dotted with valuable historical and cultural heritage from ancient times to modern times, such as the ruins of Takeda Castle, one of Japan's 100 most famous castles, the Chasuriyama Tomb, the largest circular burial mound in the Kinki region, and industrial heritage sites such as the Ikuno Silver Mine, making the entire area a museum.
+The area is dotted with valuable historical and cultural heritage from ancient times to modern times, such as the ruins of Takeda Castle, one of Japan's 100 most famous castles, the Chasuriyama Tomb, the largest circular burial mound in the Kinki region, and industrial heritage sites such as the historic Ikuno Silver Mine, making the entire area a museum in itself.

 What is Takeda Castle Ruins?